travis/factual-clojure-driver/README.md

 # About

-clj-factual is a Clojure driver for Factual's API.
+factual-clojure-driver is a Clojure driver for Factual's API.
 It supports rich queries across Factual's datasets, including support for the Crosswalk and Resolve services.

 Factual's [web-based API](http://developer.factual.com) offers: